Back to Blog

 Getting to Poblado de Sancti Petri: Complete Transport Guide

-By Tube/Metro: Poblado de Sancti Petri does not have a direct metro or tube line.
-The closest urban center with a metro system would be Jerez de la Frontera, but even then, it's not a direct connection to the Poblado itself.
-Your primary connection will be from Cádiz city.
+By Tube/Metro: Poblado de Sancti Petri does not have a direct metro or underground line.
+The closest urban transport would be local bus services connecting from nearby towns and cities.

 Food, Drink & Local Recommendations